 Most inland waters.
 Only Baby Lake (Cass County) is closed to dark house spearing.
-For border waters, see pages 55-65.
+For border waters, more details can be found on pages 55-65.

 ICE ANGLING

 How many lines can I use through the ice?

 Two, except on designated trout lakes and streams you can only use one line.